ska-telescope/observation-execution-tool/docs/src/index.rst

 Feature flags
 -------------
 Some of the OET behaviour is configurable at run time via a configuration file, oet.ini.
-This can either be the default file, located in in the project folder which can be editted by the user, or a user specified version of the file, located in the user's home directory.
-If for some reason no config file is found, the toggles are set to their default values.
+This can either be the default file, located in the project folder which can be editted by the user, or a user specified version of the file, located in the user's home directory.
+If for some reason no config file is found, the toggles are set to their default values ie. Polling.

 Currently the toggle option are: